isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 #### Output
 ![MissingFields](OutputImages/missing_fields.png)

-Most core review fields, including `reviewId`, `userName`, `content`, `score`, `thumbsUpCount`, `at`, and `app`, contain no missing values, indicating that the dataset is complete for analysis.
+Most core review fields, including `reviewId`, `userName`, `content`, `score`, `thumbsUpCount`, `at`, and `app`, contain no missing values, indicating that the dataset is complete for basic analysis.
 Missing values are mainly concentrated in a few metadata fields, like `replyContent` and `repliedAt` are missing for 85.14% of reviews because developer replies are only available when an application owner has responded to a review.
 In addition, `reviewCreatedVersion` and `appVersion` have approximately 16% missing values, suggesting that version information is unavailable for a subset of reviews.
 These missing values are expected and are unlikely to affect most text analysis or sentiment modeling tasks.

 ### Duplicate Review IDs
 This check identifies whether multiple records share the same review ID.
 Since `reviewId` is expected to uniquely identify each review, duplicate IDs may indicate duplicated records introduced during the collection or ingestion process.